Web2Grasp: Learning Functional Grasps from Web Images of Hand-Object Interactions: Method

-While hand detection and retargetting is relatively accurate, the reconstructed object meshes are often low quality---exhibiting imprecise geometry and visually unrealistic appearances (e.g., the gray power drill in Figure~\ref{fig:pipeline}~(b)), particularly in cases of significant hand occlusion or when the objects are outside the training distribution~\cite{ye2022s, wu2024reconstructing}.
-Thus, we align it with an accurate 3D mesh from the same category using the Iterative Closest Point (ICP) algorithm, following the approach in Wu et al.~\cite{wu2024reconstructing}.
-We obtain accurate 3D meshes by inputting the object name as text into online mesh generators MeshyAI~\cite{meshyai} and Genie~\cite{lumagenie}.
-Our goal is not to achieve pixel-perfect object reconstruction, but to preserve key interaction cues that enable a robot hand to interact naturally and functionally, similar to human behavior, as shown in Figure~\ref{fig:pipeline}~(a) and (b).
+Web2Grasp begins by crawling web images of humans holding various objects.
+Given a randomly scraped image $I$ showing a human hand holding an object from a specific category, the goal is to recover the corresponding robot hand configuration and the object’s interaction model, which will later be used for training a robot grasping model.
+Specifically, we adopt the method proposed by Ye et al.~\cite{ye2022s} to predict the MANO hand pose ($\theta$, $\beta$), a low-dimensional representation of the human hand, using the off-the-shelf FrankMocap~\cite{rong2020frankmocap}, and infer the shape of the interacting object in the same frame via a signed-distance function (SDF) conditioned on the hand pose.
+The reconstructed object meshes are often of low quality, with imprecise geometry and visually unrealistic appearances (e.g., the gray power drill in Fig.~\ref{fig:pipeline}~(b)), particularly in cases of significant hand occlusion or when the objects are outside the training distribution~\cite{ye2022s, wu2024reconstructing}.
+Thus, we align it with an accurate 3D mesh from the same category using the Iterative Closest Point (ICP) algorithm.
+We obtain 3D meshes by inputting the object name as text into online mesh generators \emph{MeshyAI}~\cite{meshyai} and \emph{Genie}~\cite{lumagenie}.
+Our goal is not to achieve pixel-perfect object reconstruction, but to preserve key interaction cues that enable a robot hand to interact naturally and functionally, similar to human behavior, as shown in Fig.~\ref{fig:pipeline}~(a) and (b).
+Moreover, our method is agnostic to the choice of mesh reconstruction and can benefit from improvements in reconstruction techniques.

+To leverage the reconstructed human hand-object interactions for robot grasping, we transfer the MANO hand poses to the robot hand configurations $q$.
+We employ position-based optimization to minimize the 3D position error between keypoints on the robot's links and their corresponding points on the MANO hand~\cite{qin2023anyteleop}.
+The final robot HOI representation consists of the object mesh centered at the origin, while the robot hand configuration $q$ encodes the wrist’s relative position and orientation with respect to the object, along with the finger joint configuration.